 An examination of the experience of women in modern European history.
-Topics include the significance of childbirth and family size in the lives of women, the role of women in the labor force, middle-class reform movements, and the development of 20th-century feminist ideologies.
+Topics include the significance of childbirth and family size in the lives of women, women in the Renaissance, the witch craze, women and religion, the role of women in the labor force, middle-class reform movements, and the development of 20th-century feminist ideologies.

 349 20th-Century Britain (EU)

 London Study Group Director

 This course studies major political, social, and economic developments in Britain since 1900.
 The evolution of British institutions, commonwealth relations, and foreign policy are considered.
 Prerequisite: HIST 102 or AP credit in European history, or permission of instructor.
 Usually offered in London.